Are you searching for a new job?

 You must broaden your search.
 Forget the Saturday newspapers where we used to find jobs in the past.
 Now internet and mobile technology are heavily used for job postings.
 Online job search sites offer thousands of job opportunities and such ads can come and go at any time.
 Online job boards usually enable you to set up job alerts enabling you to have jobs that meet your criteria emailed to you.
 You list the keywords related to the work you are after and each time a new ad appears in your field it appears in your inbox.
 The job ads find you.

 Hopefully, you are also starting to notice trends about where and when the jobs you are interested in are being advertised and the recruitment agencies that specialize in specific industries.

 You need to be actively looking

 When you are looking for a new job you need to really LOOK for it with enthusiasm because it isn’t likely to come looking for you!
 However this next strategy increases the chances that someone will open doors for you that will help you find the job you want.

 4. Use The Hidden Job Market

 Be proactive!
-Are you aware that more than half of job vacancies are filled without job ads or with a person already in mind for the job?
+More than half of job vacancies are filled without job ads or with a person already in mind for the job.
 This usually happens through either internal appointments, people making their availability known to an organization they would like to work for, or through networking.
-Recruitment can be a painful and expensive process so if a good applicant is available, ready and willing to take the job, the recruitment process is often bypassed altogether.
+Recruitment is a painful and expensive process so if a good applicant is available, ready and willing to take the job, the recruitment process is often bypassed altogether.